sercasti/spring-httpserver-timings/README.md

   - Generate response header with traces that will be rendered by the client browser to analyze response times
   - Use as annotation to trace a method, or inject the Tracing interface to trace a block of code

-# Java 17 / Spring 3 suppport:
+# Java 17 / Spring 3 support:
   - To keep original dependencies intact, I created a separate project at https://github.com/sercasti/spring-httpserver-timings-java17, credits to @twobiers

 # Instructions